Setting up Super Simple Box Office

 Now go to Applying the Ticket to in the right hand column and click +

-You can filter your events by date and title.
+You can filter your events by date, title, venue or performance tag.
 Click the arrow/s next to the event or individual performances you want this ticket offer to apply to

 Click Save at the bottom of the page.